Trent Boult: International career

-For his performances in the 2017–18 season, he won the Sir Richard Hadlee Medal.

 In 2018, Boult produced his best figures in Test cricket, taking 6/32 in the First Test against England in Auckland.
 England were bowled out for 58 in their first innings and New Zealand went on to win the Test by an innings and 49 runs.
 New Zealand went on the win series 1–0; Boult finished with 15 wickets at an average of 18.33 and was named man of the series.
 At the NZC Annual Awards, he received the Men's Test Player of the Year and the Sir Richard Hadlee Medal for best International player of the year.
 In May that year, Boult was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.

 In the fourth ODI of India's 2018–19 New Zealand tour, Boult claimed his fifth five-wicket haul, the joint-most for a New Zealand bowler alongside Richard Hadlee.
 He returned figures of 5/21 helping his team dismiss India for their lowest total in ODIs since 2010.
 New Zealand went on record one of their biggest wins and Boult was named man of the match.

 In April 2019, he was named in New Zealand's squad for the 2019 Cricket World Cup.
 On 5 June 2019, in the match against Bangladesh, Boult took his 150th wicket in ODIs.
 On 29 June 2019, in the match against Australia, Boult took the second hat-trick of the World Cup.
 He was the first bowler for New Zealand to take a hat-trick at the Cricket World Cup.
 In August 2021, Boult was named in New Zealand's squad for the 2021 ICC Men's T20 World Cup.
 He helped his team reach the finals, taking 13 wickets for New Zealand, the highest for his team.

 In January 2022, in the second match against Bangladesh, Boult took his 300th wicket in Test cricket.

+In May 2024, he was named in New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.
+He retired from international cricket after New Zealand was knocked out in the group stage of the tournament.